PlatformStories/boat-detector/README.md

 #### Runtime

-Approximately 0.7 sec/km2, based on experiments at the ports of Vancouver, San Francisco, New York, New Orleans and Charleston using the GBDX nvidiap2 domain.
-This figure is image and location dependent, and assumes an accurate water mask is provided as input.
+Approximately ... sec/km2, based on experiments at the ports of Vancouver, San Francisco, New York, New Orleans and Charleston using the GBDX nvidiagpu domain.
+This figure is image and location dependent.

 ## Development